 Why is it time to optimize your pricing?

 Your yoga studio more than likely has a few members that are still paying “legacy rates”.
 These were rates that were implemented before the pandemic hit.
-Optimizing your pricing now is important to survive as a yoga studio, you need everyone to be paying you what your product is worth.
+Optimizing your yoga class pricing now is important to survive as a yoga studio, you need everyone to be paying you what your product is worth.

 Most people are buying online before their first class.
 This gives you the opportunity to tell them what your goal is for them (becoming an all-access member) and allows you to be upfront about what your different products cost.